jacobkap/crimebythenumbers/docs/subsetting.md

 x <- 2
 ```

-a now has the value of the number 2.
+x now has the value of the number 2.

 ```r